 - MapInfo® Pro - SQL subset with limited Select and Join in dialogs.
 No SQL for rasters.

 - QGIS - No native SQL.
 Depends on SQLite, PostGIS, etc.

-- ESRI ArcGIS Pro - Very limited SQL subset, for simple expressions with a few functions.
+- ESRI ArcGIS Pro - A less than 5% SQL subset, for simple, read-only expressions with a few functions.
 No SQL for rasters.
 See the SQL: Manifold vs. Arc comparison page.